 Aspiring iAVs operators are often confused about how to approach their first build.

-I always recommend that newcomers to the method start with something small…a fish tank of 500 to 1000 litres and a sand biofilter/grow bed of 1000 – 2000-litres…which is 3m – 6m by 1metre wide by about 400mm deep.
+We always recommend that newcomers to the method start with something small…a fish tank of 500 to 1000 litres and a sand biofilter/grow bed of 1000 – 2000-litres…which is 3m – 6m by 1metre wide by about 400mm deep.
 This is your learning prototype.